backdrop-contrib/grid_field_formatter/README.txt

 Grid Field Formatter provides a simple way to display multi-value fields for a node in a grid/table with a certain number of columns.
+Great for images, but works with most other fields too.
+A port of the Drupal project:
 [http://drupal.org/node/1826330]

 This module has no pretention of implementing any field: it is not a Table